NHL Coaches: How Much Does An NHL Coach Make?

 Contract Guarantee Of NHL Coaches

 Since the contract of NHL coaches is guaranteed, they are sure to receive the full value of their contract.
-This means once they have signed a contract, they will be paid the full stipulation even if they are fired before the contract expires.
+This means that once they have signed a contract, they will be paid the full stipulation, even if they are fired before the contract expires.

-However, coaches do not spend very long in a team and usually do not last until their contract expires, especially for long-term contracts.
-This is why a saying goes that
+However, coaches do not spend very long on a team and usually do not last until their contract expires, especially for long-term contracts.
+This is why the saying goes that

 Coaches Are Hired To Be Fired”